sampsyo/cs6120/content/blog/2020-11-04-unified-theory-gc/index.md

   garbage-collection time more efficiently by looking at newer objects more often.

-* **Older First.** (Sketched only).
+* **Older First.** (Sketched only.)
 In this approach, the oldest generation is traced first instead of the nursery.

 * **GCH: Generational with Counted Heap.** Run normal tracing of the nursery, but do reference counting on the mature remaining space of the heap.
+The intuitive appeal here is twofold: (1) we expect the mutator is modifying nursery objects frequently, so we avoid the reference counting overhead of those actions, and (2) we don't expect to find a lot of garbage in the mature space doing tracing anyway, and the overhead is low to just reference count it.

-* **Train Algorithm.** (Presented but not analyzed).
-While this approach was definitely interesting, and they drive home that it fits into their hybrid model (car ordering provides implicit reference counts), I must admit I was not able to glean much intuition about why the approach would be worth implementing.
+* **Train Algorithm.** (Presented but not analyzed.)
+The idea here is generally that we can shorten pause times by developing a more subtle notion of "generation" in a multi-generational approach.
+(Remember, "short pause times" is the classic advantage of reference counting!)
+We divide the mature generation first into trains, and then into cars.
+Since only one car is collected during each pause, the cars can be made as small as needed to reduce collection pause times to the amount desired.
+To keep the scheme going, we need to find new cars for the live objects left over from a car collection, so we pick them based on the links themselves.
+The authors go on to suggest that the positional nature of the car choices, the "remembered sets" of links they use, and the order of collection ultimately serve as a sort of macro-reference counting scheme.

-* **CC: Reference Counting, Trial Deletion.** This is mostly reference counting, but with some tracing of certain "candidates" mixed in to detect cycles (i.e. check if a node's reference count is artificially high due to circular references; evidently the case we care about is when a reference count is non-zero purely due to circular references, in which case its memory should be
+* **CC: Reference Counting, Trial Deletion.** This is mostly reference counting, but with some tracing of certain "candidates" mixed in to detect cycles (i.e., check if a node's reference count is artificially high due to circular references; evidently the case we care about is when a reference count is non-zero purely due to circular references, in which case its memory should be